 27. Buy a travel SIM card to avoid roaming charges and travel for cheap

 If you want to have Internet when traveling, I recommend buying a SIM card for travelers.
 That way, you’ll always have Internet, and you won’t rack up an insanely high phone bill from roaming charges.

 We recommend using the Holafly eSIMs.
 They have SIMs for any country from them.
-Just choose for how many days and how many gigabytes of data you want.
-You can even enjoy a 5% off on your eSIM with our code.
+Just choose how many days and how many gigabytes of data you want.
+You can even enjoy a 5% discount on Holafly with our code.

 28. Use a credit card with no foreign transaction fees